Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Conclusions

 \section{Conclusions}

 In this paper, we analyze the limitations of fixed-anchor-binding (\fanamex) methods, including their over-reliance on a single anchor modality and their inability to capture both intra-modal and shared information among non-anchored modalities.
 To address these shortcomings, we propose adaptive anchor binding methods such as \modelnamex, which align multi-modal embeddings to centroid-based anchors, removing the need for a fixed anchor modality.
 Our approach generalizes and extends methods like ImageBind.
 We also provide a theoretical analysis showing that \modelname effectively captures both intra-modal and shared inter-modal information.
-Experiments on synthetic and real-world datasets demonstrate that \modelname significantly outperforms \fanamex, offering a robust unified representation space and validating our theoretical insights.
+Experiments on synthetic and real-world datasets demonstrate that \modelname outperforms \faname across nearly all settings---including modality imbalance, varying backbone quality, differing numbers of modalities (including bimodal cases), and a wide range of dataset sizes---yielding a robust, unified representation space and validating our theoretical insights.